-We're extending our award-winning community-led conservation approach to protect Sri Lanka's most vulnerable marine life, ensuring sustainable livelihoods for those dependent on our territorial waters and beautiful coastline
+We have extended our award-winning community-led conservation approach to protect Sri Lanka's most vulnerable marine life, to ensure sustainable livelihoods for those dependent on our territorial waters and beautiful coastline

-Based in Kalpitiya, north west Sri Lanka, our Marine Resource-conservation Initiative for Nature-based Enterprise (MaRINE) Project will directly address the conservation issues affecting Sri Lanka’s marine wildlife and will provide opportunities for ecotourism and alternative livelihoods to promote sustainable development in the area.
+Based in Kalpitiya in Northwest Sri Lanka, our Marine Project is directly addressing the conservation issues affecting Sri Lanka’s marine wildlife and is providing opportunities for ecotourism and alternative livelihoods to promote sustainable development in the area.

-Sri Lanka’s coastline is rich with marine wildlife and is already a well-known destination for whale-watching.
+Sri Lanka’s coastline is rich with marine wildlife and is already a well-known destination for whale and dolphin watching.
 The coastline is also a vital habitat for sea turtles, dolphins, and sharks, among other species, and has a number of healthy coral reefs.

 Click the button to support this project

 Over one million people depend upon fisheries for their income in Sri Lanka by exploiting living and non-living aquatic resources.
 Fish products remain the major source of protein in local diets.
 Economically the fisheries sector contributed 1.8 percent to the GDP in 2014, earning US$ 1,350 million.
 Given the high number of people reliant on Sri Lanka’s marine resources, there is a clear need for a long-term, sustainable approach to their management.

 The biggest threats to marine life in Sri Lanka are the fisheries industry, particularly illegal fishermen operating from India, and human activity along the coastline.
 Furthermore, mining of the sea bed for fossil fuels is common, with short-term benefits to the economy prioritised over long-term ecosystem protection and fisheries health.